Parameters

 Types of Parameters

 Every parameter is documented in our Appendix, but relevant parameters are provided dynamically through [.h-endpoint-link]/applications[.h-endpoint-link] and [.h-endpoint-link]/bind_applications[.h-endpoint-link].
-We categorize parameters into one of three categories: [.h-code]risk_values[.h-code], [.h-code]coverage_values[.h-code], and [.h-code]admin_values[.h-code].
+These applications may contain some combination of [.h-code]risk[.h-code], [.h-code]coverage[.h-code], and [.h-code]admin[.h-code] parameters.

 Type Description Relevance

-risk_values The values needed to describe a business and its operations.
+risk The values needed to describe a business and its operations.
 Each question that falls under the risk value umbrella is a risk_parameter Applications, Bind Applications

 All parameters, regardless of the type of parameter, behave the same.
 Make sure to read about the relationships and complexities of parameters before creating applications.
 The set of parameters needed to get a quote or a policy which will vary depending on the product(s) you are using.
 Here are some examples:

-Risk Values
+Risk Parameters

 risk_parameter_id Description